AlexandruRO45/ros_ws/README.md

 source ~/ros_ws/rf_ws/devel/setup.bash
 ```

-The can be included at the end if the file by using (vim/nano or any other editing tool):
+They can be included at the end of the file by using (vim/nano or any other editing tool):
 ```
 nano ~/.bashrc
 ```

 Then, you are free to use the packages as usual.

-To launch the chess pick and place game, run (give a 10-30 seconds delay between commands to allow them be properly configured):
+To launch the chess pick and place game, run (give a 10-30 seconds delay between commands to allow them to be properly configured):

 ### Terminal 1:
 ```